hannesgnann-hub/easyalias/mac_src_app_store/docs/ARCHITECTURE.md

 - every alias inside the managed block

 The `.zshrc` is parsed as text and never sourced or executed.

+Portable backup files receive the same defensive treatment: they are parsed as bounded JSON data, validated before the selection screen appears, and never executed.
+Deleted aliases remain recoverable for 30 days unless the user explicitly removes them permanently.

 ```mermaid
 flowchart TD